Frequently Asked Questions for Federal Agencies

 Treasury's official publication for its policies, procedures, and instructions is the Treasury Financial Manual (TFM).

 The Debt Collection Improvement Act of 1996 (DCIA).
-Under that law, federal agencies must transfer nontax debt that is more than 180 days overdue (delinquent) to DMS for collection.
-DMS must then take appropriate action to collect the money.
+Under that law, federal agencies must transfer nontax debt that is more than 180 days overdue (delinquent) to Fiscal Service for collection.
+Fiscal Service must then take appropriate action to collect the money.
 Learn more about the DCIA.

 The Digital Accountability and Transparency Act of 2014 amended the DCIA to require agencies to notify Fiscal Service of all debts delinquent over 120 days for purposes of administrative offset.